OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-social.md

     }
   }
 ```

 #### Class Descriptions

-These style properties represent the class values utilized in the `ShSocial` constructor.
+These style properties represent the class values utilized in the {{ $doc.constructorName }} constructor.
 These values are customizable and can be strengthened or override through the `ui` properties' attribute.

 _**wrapper**_